aaronwins356/RLBot/README.md

 2. Ensure Rocket League is installed on Windows and launches normally.
 3. Allow RLBotGUI to install Python 3.11 when prompted.

-No additional machine-learning packages are required; the `requirements.txt` contains only RLBot and NumPy.
+No heavyweight ML dependencies are required; everything runs on the core RLBot stack plus NumPy.

 ---